bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 - change arithmatic symbols to break eval() injection?

 - WEBSTORM

   - removes ~1/2 of servers
   - reboots remaining servers
   - adds a couple new servers
   - Runs on a timer, or when logging in after being online for a while?
+  - upgrade to harden scripts against restarts?

+- reward that scales password attempt speed?
+- reward that speeds up packet sniffing speed?

+- Attempt to make connection?
+  - chance to put current server offline?
+  - chance to move the target server
+  - only nearby servers are valid

 ## TODO later:

 - more Clue notes on servers

   - hints to vulnerabilities,
   - partial passwords?

 - bonus time?

+- Darkweb server cha difficulty balance?

 - slow down net mutations